-Now it’s a beautiful thing to see our three children interact together.
-Sure I think some of it is genetic, but I think you can encourage a loving sibling relationship between your children.
+As a mom one of the most beautiful things about raising children is seeing the three of them interact together.
+Sure I think some of it is genetic, but I believe you can encourage a loving sibling relationship between your children from the start.

 So How Do You Create Lasting Sibling Bonds?

 Family is big for us.
 We love spending time with each other and we desire a strong connection between all of us.
 To do this we strive to create a home atmosphere that is warm, filled with grace, and a place where we are completely loved and accepted.

 Our hope is when we create this type of atmosphere we naturally encourage a warm sibling bond.

 Now I’m not saying our children never fight or argue.
 That’s totally unrealistic!
 But at the end of the day, we strive to help our children create a lasting bond.